finos/FDC3/README.md

  - In `\lib`:  A minimal implementation called `webc3.ts`.
 This relies on the `post-message` strategy for communicating between apps and the desktop agent.
 This supports two functions:

    - `supply`:  Called by the desktop agent on startup, allows it to supply FDC3 APIs to apps when they ask for one.
+This takes a parameter of a url of a piece of javascript that the App will load in order to initialise it's API.

    - `load`: Called (with options) by an FDC3 Aoo to retrieve the API.

  - In `\demo`:  A fixture for demonstrating the above, containing two apps, `app1` and `app2` and a rudimentary `dummy-desktop-agent` all of which use the `webc3.ts` library.

 ## Notes

 - Since this uses Vite, you can modify the code and see it running the browser immediately.
 - This currently only supports FDC3 2.0

+## TO DO

+ - Figure out options, setting global
+ - Fallback strategy in case FDC3 API isn't available (currently promise never resolves)
+ - Sanitisation of response from the Desktop Agent